andrealommen/PHY309/lectures/Laplace_Images.md

 We hold a charge $$q$$ a distance $$d$$ above an infinite grounded conducting plane.
 What's the potential in the region above the plane?

-Announcements

 ---------------------------------------

-Announce office hours Sunday from 5-6:30 (I can stay later if we're still talking.)

-Announce lunch right after this with Melodie, colloquium, workshop.

-Talk briefly about this problem set.

 What you should expect from the environment in physics.
 * mutual respect